Lashkar-e-Taiba: Funding

 The government of Pakistan began to fund the LeT during the early 1990s and by around 1995 the funding had grown considerably.
 During this time the army and the ISI helped establish the LeT's military structure with the specific intent to use the militant group against Indians.
 The LeT also obtained funds through efforts of the MDI's Department of Finance.

 Until 2002, the LeT collected funds through public fundraising events usually using charity boxes in shops.
 The group also received money through donations at MDI offices, through personal donations collected at public celebrations of an operative's martyrdom, and through its website.
 The LeT also collected donations from the Pakistani immigrant community in the Persian Gulf and United Kingdom, Islamic Non-Governmental Organizations, and Pakistani and Kashmiri businessmen.
 LeT operatives have also been apprehended in India, where they had been obtaining funds from sections of the Muslim community.

 Although many of the funds collected went towards legitimate uses, e.g. factories and other businesses, a significant portion was dedicated to military activities.
 According to US intelligence, the LeT had a military budget of more than $5 million by 2009.

+Drug and arms trade

+The group also maintains a vast smuggling network, smuggling weapons and drugs from Afghanistan, through Pakistan, to India.
+These are likely brought from Lashkar-e-Taiyaba training camps in Afghanistan and stored in their Pakistani counterparts before being brought to India.

+Lashkar-e-Taiba's drugs include herion and meth while weapons include American-made M4 Carabine assault rifles among other drugs and weapons.
+Indian security forces have been seizing arms cashes almost daily.
+The investigations done by India's NIA (National Intelligence Agency) have exposed major drug operations conducted by Lashkar-e-Taiba.

+This smuggling has only strengthened the group's relation's with the Indian D-Company.

 Use of charity aid to fund relief operations

 LeT assisted victims after the 2005 Kashmir earthquake.
 In many instances, they were the first on the scene, arriving before the army or other civilians.

-A large amount of funds collected among the Pakistani expatriate community in Britain to aid victims of the earthquake were funneled for the activities of LeT although the donors were unaware.
+A large amount of funds collected among the Pakistani expatriate community in Britain to aid victims of the earthquake were funnelled for the activities of LeT although the donors were unaware.
 About £5 million were collected, but more than half of the funds were directed towards LeT rather than towards relief efforts.
 Intelligence officials stated that some of the funds were used to prepare for an attack that would have detonated explosives on board transatlantic airflights.
 Other investigations also indicated the aid received for earthquake relief was used to increase fighter recruitment.